samsung-cnct/kraken-lib/Documentation/security/README.md

-# Security in K2
+# Security in Kraken
-This document describe what of AuthN/Z is used in K2.
+This document describes how AuthN/Z is used in Kraken, and how to test it.
-And How to test that.

 Currently it uses OIDC Authentication using CoreOS Dex.
 It support following authentication backends.